neutron-org/neutron-docs/docs/tutorials/cosmwasm-ica.md

         let item_type = item.msg_type.as_str();
         item_types.push(item_type.to_string());
         match item_type {
-            // Not too much happening here: the Delegate message response is empty.
-            "/cosmos.staking.v1beta1.MsgUndelegate" => {
-                // WARNING: RETURNING THIS ERROR CLOSES THE CHANNEL.
-                // AN ALTERNATIVE IS TO MAINTAIN AN ERRORS QUEUE AND PUT THE FAILED REQUEST THERE
-                // FOR LATER INSPECTION.
-                // In this particular case, a mismatch between the string message type and the
-                // serialised data layout looks like a fatal error that has to be investigated. let out: MsgUndelegateResponse = decode_message_response(&item.data)?;

-                // NOTE: NO ERROR IS RETURNED HERE.
-THE CHANNEL LIVES ON.
-                // In this particular case, we demonstrate that minor errors should not
-                // close the channel, and should be treated in a forgiving manner. let completion_time = out.completion_time.or_else(|| {
-                    let error_msg = "WASMDEBUG: sudo_response: Recoverable error.
-Failed to get completion time";
-                    deps.api
-                        .debug(error_msg);
-                    add_error_to_queue(deps.storage, error_msg.to_string());
-                    Some(prost_types::Timestamp::default())
-                });
-                deps.api
-                    .debug(format!("Undelegation completion time: {:?}", completion_time).as_str());
-            }
             "/cosmos.staking.v1beta1.MsgDelegate" => {
                 // WARNING: RETURNING THIS ERROR CLOSES THE CHANNEL.
                 // AN ALTERNATIVE IS TO MAINTAIN AN ERRORS QUEUE AND PUT THE FAILED REQUEST THERE